ourshitlegacy/jinbin-im.github.io/_pages/about.md

 **Research Student**
 Department of Interior Architecture Design | data collection and analysis
 - Spatial Preference Modeling based on Immersive Virtual Environment and Choice Modeling Theory.
 2019
+-
+selected_papers: true # includes a list of papers marked as "selected={true}"
+social: false # includes social icons at the bottom of the page

 ## Teaching